core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 If the verification succeeds, the server provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Finally, the server verifies the request by using the Security Context CTX\_NEW and deletes the old Security Context CTX\_OLD.

-If the peers' original Security Context was derived through the EDHOC protocol and the updateCtx() function in {{ssec-update-function}} used METHOD 1 to derive CTX\_NEW, then the server replaces the old EDHOC keys PRK\_out and PRK\_exporter with the newly derived ones.

 After that, the server can send an OSCORE response protected with the new Security Context CTX\_NEW.

 When successfully verifying the response using the Security Context CTX\_NEW, the client deletes the old Security Context CTX\_OLD.

-If the peers' original Security Context was derived through the EDHOC protocol and the updateCtx() function in {{ssec-update-function}} used METHOD 1 to derive CTX\_NEW, then the client replaces the old EDHOC keys PRK\_out and PRK\_exporter with the newly derived ones.

 From then on, the two peers can protect their message exchanges by using the new Security Context CTX\_NEW.